-The current rate for the Additional Medicare Tax is 0.9 percent.
+The current rate for the Additional Medicare Tax is 0.9%.

 When am I liable for paying the Additional Medicare Tax?

-You are liable for paying the Additional Medicare Tax if your wages, self-employment income or other compensation exceeds the following thresholds, based on your tax filing status:
+You’re liable for paying the Additional Medicare Tax if your wages, self-employment income or other compensation exceeds the following thresholds, based on your tax filing status: